-Oxford is surely the definitive location in which to learn English.
+Oxford is surely the definitive location in which to learn English with an EFL course.
 Home to Oxford University and the Oxford English Dictionary, the world’s largest and most comprehensive English-language dictionary, Oxford has been a centre for academic and educational excellence for more than nine hundred years.
-Here’s why Oxford is still the world’s top destination for any student […]
+Here’s why Oxford is still the world’s top […]

-Oxford is surely the definitive location in which to learn English.
+Oxford is surely the definitive location in which to learn English with an EFL course.

 Home to Oxford University and the Oxford English Dictionary, the world’s largest and most comprehensive English-language dictionary, Oxford has been a centre for academic and educational excellence for more than nine hundred years.
 Here’s why Oxford is still the world’s top destination for any student wishing to improve their English language skills and why you should choose Oxford Royale Academy’s award-winning English courses in Oxford.

 1. Stand on the shoulders of giants